What is Laser Therapy?

 How does Laser Therapy work?

 Cold Laser therapy stimulates the body at the cellular level, encouraging it to heal from within.
 Non-thermal photons of light are administered to the body and absorbed by injured tissues.
 The cells in the injured tissues are then stimulated and respond with a higher rate of metabolism.
-This results in increased circulation within the area, an anti-inflammatory effect, relief from pain and an acceleration of the healing process.
+This results in increased circulation within the treatment area, an anti-inflammatory effect, relief from pain, and an acceleration of the healing process.

 What can we expect from Laser Therapy?

 Most laser treatment sessions require only about 7-30 minutes.
 Most pets benefit most from several treatment sessions spread over a few days.
-Many treatment sessions are conducted on an out-patient basis; you do not have to leave your pet.
+Many treatment sessions are conducted on an out-patient basis; meaning you do not have to leave your pet.
 Benefits most obvious to the pet owner include:

 - Pain relief